 How hot is too hot for CPU and other PC components?

 PC temperature varies with hardware components.
 That is each PC part has a different temperature range.
 For example, i7 CPU temperature can get up to 105 degrees C whereas, hard drives have a lower operating temperature of 70 degrees C. So you can use different measures on each hardware to prevent computer overheating.

 While focusing on overheating the computer you should also keep an eye on how hot should my GPU be?
-As already said that it’s also one of the main causes of computer overheating.
+As already said it’s also one of the main causes of computer overheating.